top of page

 Designate a cozy reading space in your home or classroom that reflects a nautical theme.
 Here are some ideas:

 • Decor: Use blue and white colors, hang fish nets, and add cushions shaped like sea creatures.
+Make an anchor and paper boats that children can decorate.

 • Bookshelf: Curate a collection of nautical tales and display them prominently.
 This encourages children to explore the stories on their own.